 While you think about the things to prepare before delivery, keeping your newborn baby shopping list ready is your foremost concern at this point.
 Take a look and see what works for you.

 During the first several weeks with a newborn, you might prefer to co-sleep or room-share, assuring that your baby is keeping well.
 In either case, have a baby’s crib or bassinet set up in a room with you along your bedside.

 However, you need a baby monitor in case you are setting up the baby’s nursery in a different room.

 Having a sturdy bassinet alongside your bed is the best way to keep the baby close to you.
 Bassinets are usually small and accommodate babies for the first 3 to 5 months.

 If you want to skip bassinet, you can set up a crib in your room.
-Check out some space-saving mini crib.
+Check out some space-saving mini cribs.

 Co-sleepers can be adjusted to your bedside.
-This is ideal for breastfeeding moms for moms who are scheduled for C-section delivery.
+This is ideal for breastfeeding moms, or for moms who are scheduled for C-section delivery.

 2. Changing Table